TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 **For Insurance Customers in AZ, CA, CT, GA, IL, ME, MA, MN, MT, NV, NJ, NC, OH, OR and VA only.** The term “Information” in this part means customer information obtained in an insurance transaction.
 We may give your Information to state insurance officials, law enforcement, group policy holders about claims experience or auditors as the law allows or requires.
 We may give your Information to insurance support companies that may keep it or give it to others.
 We may share medical Information so we can learn if you qualify for coverage, process claims or prevent fraud or if you say we can.
 To see your Information, write Insurance Services, TX2-977-01-39, 5401 North Beach Street, Fort Worth, TX 76137, Attn: Data Request.
 You must state your full name, address, the insurance company, policy number (if relevant) and the Information you want.
 We will tell you what Information we have.
 You may see and copy the Information (unless privileged) at our office or ask that we mail you a copy for a fee.
 If you think any Information is wrong, you must write us.
 We will let you know what actions we take.
 If you do not agree with our actions, you may send us a statement.

-**For MA Insurance Customers only.** You may ask in writing the specific reasons for an adverse underwriting decision.
+**For MA Insurance Customers only.** You may ask in writing, for the specific reasons for an adverse underwriting decision.
 An adverse underwriting decision is where we decline your application for insurance, offer to insure you at a higher than standard rate or terminate your coverage.

 Bank of America U.S. legal entities

 Bank of America U.S. legal entities that utilize the names: Bank of America, Banc of America, U.S. Trust, LandSafe or Merrill Lynch, as well as the following entities: BACAP Alternative Advisors, Inc., BofA Advisors, LLC, BofA Distributors, Inc., General Fidelity Life Insurance Company, Managed Account Advisors LLC, NationsCredit Financial Services Corporation, The Princeton Retirement Group, Inc., SA Mortgage Services, LLC

-Rev. 01/2013
+Rev. 01/2014

 Manage your marketing and information-sharing privacy choices Best in class—
 for 7 straight years